-- 5.1 The cross party Task and Finish Group for this inquiry is chaired by Councillor Lee Marsham, and also includes Councillors Martin Brooks; Colin Green and Timothy Huxtable. - 5.2 Evidence gathering for this inquiry has concluded.
-The inquiry group has considered its key findings and recommendations.
-A draft report will be shared with the inquiry group for its consideration later in March.
-It is the intention that this will be presented to the Committee in April to be agreed.
-The Executive response to this inquiry will be considered at a future Committee. - 5.3 The preparation of its final report has been delayed.
+- 5.1 The cross party Task and Finish Group for this inquiry is chaired by Councillor Lee Marsham, and also includes Councillors Martin Brooks; Colin Green and Timothy Huxtable. - 5.2 Evidence gathering for this inquiry has concluded, and the inquiry group has considered its key findings and recommendations.
+The Inquiry will be reported to Council in either June or July 2024. - 5.3 The preparation of its final report had been delayed.
 This is due to the impact of the extensive budget scrutiny process and activities arising from the Governance Review recommendations on scrutiny resources.